WolfieWeb Raspberry Pi Lab

 Quick Test

 Open the timelapse folder.
-You should see a row of timestamped images.
-If no images appear, test the camera first before changing the script.
+You should see timestamped images.
+If no images appear, test the camera connection before editing the script.

 PIR Motion Sensor Alert

-What should happen: Move in front of the sensor and the terminal prints a motion alert.
+What should happen: Move in front of the sensor and the terminal prints an alert.
+With the combo code, the camera saves a photo too.

 Parts Needed